moramora78/Path-Of-Exile2-Meme-LootFillter/README.md

 # Path-Of-Exile-Meme-LootFillter
 A loot filter full of memes to keep the dopamine rolling during the POE2 experience.

 Currently, there are 250+ unique sounds.
-I started working on this before the 0.50 announcement.... kill me
+I started working on this before the 0.50 announcement....

 -------Update 0.5.0 ---------